canonical/snapd/HACKING.md

 It will print how to reuse the systems.
 Make sure to use `export REUSE_PROJECT=1` in your environment too.

-> Spread tests can be exercised on Ubuntu Core 20, but the latter has a restriction.
+> Spread tests can be exercised on Ubuntu Core 20, but need UEFI.
-It requires UFI.
-With QEMU it implies using an UEFI BIOS from the [OVMF](https://wiki.ubuntu.com/UEFI/OVMF) package, which can be installed with `sudo apt install ovmf`.
+UEFI support with QEMU backend of spread requires a BIOS from the [OVMF](https://wiki.ubuntu.com/UEFI/OVMF) package, which can be installed with `sudo apt install ovmf`.